Milne

 Homework

-We will now be sending home Red Words every Friday.
+We will now be sending home Red Words each Friday.
+This week’s red words are:

 It is a good idea to display these words in your home such as on the fridge or in your child’s bedroom and review them as many times as possible during the week with your child.